TonitoMC/db_proy03/README.md

 calculated in real-time.
 This means, all of the information processing, grouping, filtering, etc. is done by dynamically building queries sent to a PostgreSQL database.
 We were also tasked with building a frontend, allowing the user of the application to see the reports, visualize via graphs, export to PDF & CSV.

+Note: Some of the handlers in the backend support multi-valued filters, for example Shift_type, but these are not supported in the front-end due to time constraints.

 ## Running this Project

 ### Dependencies